kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

 Updating an Administrator
 =========================

-Modifies specific properties of an admin.
+Modifies specific properties of an admin account.

 .. include:: _warning.rst